Literacy Now Burnaby

 Our mission is to collaboratively identify literacy needs in Burnaby, to encourage community efforts to add literacy components to current programs, and to create new literacy initiatives where needed.

-In addition, our website provides learning resources and blogs to help improve the literacy of our readers in key areas affecting Canadians today.
+In addition, our website provides learning resources and blogs to help guide our readers.
 Our online outreach program includes Facebook, Twitter, and Instagram.
-Please follow us to find out more.
+Please follow us on these platforms to find out more.

 The steward organization of Literacy Now Burnaby and the literacy outreach coordinator is the Burnaby Neighbourhood House.